Fmrhj/gatsby-portfolio/src/markdown-pages/resume.md

 ### Student Assistant and Masterand at [Lufthansa Systems](https://www.lhsystems.com/), 2017/08 - 2016/09, Berlin

-Data Science and Rapid Prototyping in Revenue Management & Pricing
+Data Science and Rapid Prototyping in Revenue Management & Pricing.

 - Optimal price calculation for single-flights with Reinforcement Learning
 - Passenger demand estimation with machine learning algorithms and dynamic pricing for direct flights